Wake Island: Wake in the late 1950s

+Most flight attendants were unmarried women and lived in a residence called the Iron Girdle, because it was originally fenced with pierced steel planking.
+There was a population of short-legged dogs.
+War wreckage was still prevalent.
+There were a constant flow of transit passengers, including VIPs.
+There was a nine-hole (six at high tide) golf club, a motorcycle club, a flying club (with a single-engined plane that flew a circuit that never took them out of sight of Wake), an open-air movie theater, a tape-driven radio-station (WAKE) and a small library.
+Liquor and "exotic" goods like Kobe beef were inexpensive but fresh food difficult to obtain and the fresh water was rusty from distillers.
+There was no phone service and newspapers hard to come by, increasing the sense of isolation.
+Ham radio operators were the main form of instant communication, teletypes were for the use of the airlines and officials only.
+Aircraft noise was constant.

 Missile Impact Location System

 From 1958 through 1960, the United States installed the Missile Impact Location System (MILS) in the Navy-managed Pacific Missile Range.
 Later, the Air Force managed Western Range to localize the splashdowns of test missile nose cones.
 MILS was developed and installed by the same entities that had completed the first phase of the Atlantic and U.S. West Coast SOSUS systems.
 A MILS installation, consisting of both a target array for precision location and a broad ocean area system for good positions outside the target area, was installed at Wake as part of the system supporting Intercontinental Ballistic Missile (ICBM) tests.
 Other Pacific MILS shore terminals were at the Marine Corps Air Station Kaneohe Bay supporting Intermediate Range Ballistic Missile (IRBM) tests with impact areas northeast of Hawaii and the other ICBM test support systems at Midway Island and Eniwetok.